 Oral Herpes Test Details

 Oral herpes testing is fast, accurate and private.
-This oral herpes test, the most advanced of its type on the market, requires a small blood sample.
+This specific test is the most advanced of its type on the market and requires a small blood sample.
 Since testing is performed via blood, there is no examination, undressing or painful swabbing.
-This test is performed simultaneously with a genital herpes test to screen for HSV-2 antibodies, since both strains cause blister-like symptoms and can occur in either location when transferred during oral sex (although less common).
+Testing is performed simultaneously with a genital herpes test to screen for HSV-2 antibodies, since both strains cause blister-like symptoms and can occur in either location when transferred during oral sex (although less common).